cognidox/OfficeToPDF/OfficeToPDF/README.txt

 The following optional switches can be used:

-  /readonly - attempts to open the source documet in read-only mode /hidden   - attempts to minimise the Office application when converting
+  /bookmarks - create bookmarks in the PDF when they are supported by the Office application /readonly  - attempts to open the source documet in read-only mode /hidden    - attempts to minimise the Office application when converting